markziemann/dee2_gene_signatures/Diabetes.md

 GSE140627: Gene regulation in type 1 diabetes renal function decliners and non renal function decliners

-GSE57896?: Obesity combated through conversion of white to brown adipocytes with different gene expression regulated using inhibitors of molecules that do the reverse of this conversion.
+GSE57896*: Obesity combated through conversion of white to brown adipocytes with different gene expression regulated using inhibitors of molecules that do the reverse of this conversion.
+Add BAT vs WAT.

-GSE60424?*: Gene regulation comparison between control and different immune-associated diseases. (unsure how many to use and the comparisons which should be chosen)
+GSE60424*: Gene regulation comparison between control and different immune-associated diseases. (unsure how many to use and the comparisons which should be chosen)

-GSE67543?*: No clear differentiation between datasets.
-Contrasts can be made with the datasets given though.
-Unclear which would be useful.

-GSE58557?*: no clear differentiation between datasets (i.e. no ctrl vs study or something like this).
-Can derive contrasts from datasets however many do not have sufficient replicates and unsure which would be useful.
+GSE67543*: Alpha vs Beta and fetal vs adult contrasts

-GSE69889?*: mice and human data.
+GSE69889*: mice and human data.
 Can just use human data.
 Seems diabetes related.
 Gene expression differentiated according to molecular clock.

 GSE76268: Gene expression differences between glucagon-secreting α-cells and insulin-secreting β-cells.